charliecalvert/CloudNotes/Assignments/Docker/DockerCompose.md

 ## Docker Compose

-Learn how to use Docker Compose.
+Learn how to use [Docker Compose](https://docs.docker.com/compose/).
 We will create a main app which can query two micro services.
 In this case we will use Docker Compose to start all three apps with a single command.
 They will each have their own image and own container.

+Click on the link I provide above as it is a good overview of docker compose.
+We have no book, so links like that are an important part of our course.
+You don't have to read everything, but at least read enough to get a feel for the technology and an understanding of what documentation is available.

 ## Create Apps